 Pelvic floor exercises.
+Some men think of Kegels -- or pelvic floor exercises -- as a woman's thing.
+But they can also help men strengthen the muscles around the bladder.
 Your pelvic floor is made up of a layer of muscles that stretch like a hammock from your pubic bone to your tailbone.
 They support your bladder and bowels.
 To strengthen these muscles, you can do Kegel exercises.
 These are exercises that involve tightening and holding the muscles that control your urine flow.

 There are many medications that can help get your bladder back to normal function.
 These include:

 Antimuscarinics.
 These medications relax the muscles around your bladder to help them stop spasming.
 You can take them as a pill, a liquid, or use a patch.
-These medications include oxybutynin (Ditropan, Gelnique, Oxytrol), tolterodine (Detrol), darifenacin (Enablex), trospium (Sanctura), fesoterodine (Toviaz), and solifenacin (VESIcare).
+These medications include darifenacin (Enablex), fesoterodine (Toviaz), olifenacin (VESIcare), oxybutynin (Ditropan, Gelnique, Oxytrol), tolterodine (Detrol), and trospium (Sanctura).

 Alpha-blockers.
 These are best if you’re dealing with an enlarged prostate that is blocking your urine flow.
 They relax the smooth muscle around the prostate and bladder to help the urine get out.
-Examples include terazosin (Hytrin), doxazosin (Cardura), tamsulosin (Flomax), alfuzosin (Uroxatral), and silodosin (Rapaflo).
+Examples include alfuzosin (Uroxatral), doxazosin (Cardura), silodosin (Rapaflo), tamsulosin (Flomax), and terazosin (Hytrin).

 5-alpha reductase inhibitors.
 These medications keep your body from making the hormones that make your prostate grow and get too big.
 By shrinking your prostate, they help urine get out when it needs to.
 Examples include finasteride (Proscar) and dutasteride (Avodart).

 Botox.
 Your doctor can inject botulinum toxin type A, or botox, into your bladder to relax it.
 This helps it hold more urine.
 You can get the injection during an office visit.
-A botox treatment can last up to 10 months.
+A botox treatment can last 6 to 9 months.

 Your doctor will likely try other treatments before moving on to surgery.
 However, you might need surgery if: